National Register of Historic Places listings in Perkins County, South Dakota

 This is a list of the National Register of Historic Places listings in Perkins County, South Dakota.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Perkins County, South Dakota, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

 There are 19 properties and districts listed on the National Register in the county.
-Another property was once listed but has since been removed.
+One additional property was previously listed but has since been removed.